Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 - In six games as the favorite over the last 10 matchups, the Rangers have a record of 4-2.

-- The Rangers and their opponents have combined to hit the over eight times in their last 10 games with a total.
+- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over eight times.

-- The Rangers covered in its most recent game with a spread.
-For three games in a row, Texas and its opponent have gone above the over/under, with the average total established by bookmakers in that span being nine runs.
+- In their last game with a spread, the Rangers covered the spread.
+Texas and its opponent have finished above the over/under for four consecutive games, with the average total set by oddsmakers during that span being 8.9.

 Rangers Betting Records & Stats

-- The Rangers have won seven of the 11 games they were favored on the moneyline this season (63.6%).
+- The Rangers have been the moneyline favorite 12 total times this season.
+They've gone 8-4 in those games.

-- Texas has a record of 2-1 when it has played as moneyline favorites with odds of -225 or shorter (66.7% winning percentage).
+- Texas has not yet played a game with moneyline odds of -350 or shorter.

-- The implied moneyline probablility in this matchup gives the Rangers a 69.2% chance to win.
+- The Rangers have a 77.8% chance to win this contest based on the moneyline's implied probability.

-- Texas has combined with opponents to hit the over on the total 13 times this season for a 13-6-0 record against the over/under.
+- Texas has played in 20 games with an over/under set, and have combined with its opponents to go over the total 14 times (14-6-0).

-- The Rangers have had a spread set for just one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.